breuderink/epsilon/README.md

 should be reliable.
 Epsilon provides methods to train and apply machine learning methods on microcontrollers.

-These algorithms should function on microcontrollers, such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/), the [BBC micro:bit](https://www.microbit.org), the [Arduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense)
+These algorithms should run on microcontrollers, such as the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/), the [BBC micro:bit](https://www.microbit.org), the [Arduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense)